 The Horizons Speakers Bureau provides lecturers in humanities areas as wide-ranging as ethnic and cultural studies, history, literature, interpretation of the arts, and public policy.
 These programs, available to New Jersey nonprofit organizations, are free and open to the public and include time for audience discussion.
-More than 170 topics by over 100 speakers are available for selection.
-During 2011, over 150 programs were hosted by organizations from Sussex to Atlantic County.
+More than 170 topics from a variety of speakers are available for selection.

 Who is eligible to register for Speakers Bureau programs?